Comparing Thor Industries (NYSE:THO) and Apple (OTCMKTS:REXLQ)

 Valuation and Earnings

-This table compares Thor Industries and Apple’s revenue, earnings per share (EPS) and valuation.
+This table compares Thor Industries and Apple’s gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue